SD-13/k8s-contributor-site/content/en/blog/2023/sig-network-spotlight.md

 There's a wealth of opportunities here in SIG Network.
 There are lots of places to jump in, and the learning opportunities are boundless.

-**Sujay**: Thanks a lot! it was really great discussion with you, I got to know soo many great things about sig-network.
+**Sujay**: Thanks a lot! it was really great discussion with you, I got to know soo many great things about SIG Network.
 I hope many people will find this useful just like I did.